Skip to content

 shed image build

-Builds a rootfs image from a Dockerfile or Docker registry image.
+Builds an OCI image from a Dockerfile and installs it into the local image store.
 The target platform is auto-detected from the host OS (linux/amd64 for Firecracker, linux/arm64 for VZ).

 shed image build [flags] [context]